-Ramadan is fast approaching and for professional sportspersons of Muslim faith, daily fasting from dawn to dusk during the Holy Month can pose an added challenge when it comes to their diet and training routine.
+Ramadan is here and for professional sportspersons of Muslim faith, daily fasting from dawn to dusk during the Holy Month can pose an added challenge when it comes to their diet and training routine.
 SFME’s Scott Grayston sat down to discuss the issue with UAE football veteran Abdulla Salem who has played for some of the biggest clubs in the country such as Al Ahli and Al Wahda and is still, at 34, going strong, plying his trade for Sharjah FC.
 The experienced defender shared his insights on coping with training during Ramadan.

 SFME: How do you keep your energy up when fasting for Ramadan?

 Abdulla Salem: By spending some time with my kids inside the house.
 I focus on bringing the family together and getting some rest at home.

 SFME: Do you and your Al Sharjah teammates all go to Iftar together?

 AS: Sometimes.
 And it is always fun when we do catch up for Iftar together.

 SFME: How does life as professional footballer alter during Ramadan?